mmondics/aiops-z/README.md

     If a containerized application needs more CPU or memory to ensure it's running with desired performance, Turbonomic can scale up the container spec.
 In OpenShift terms, this means adjusting the resource requests and/or resource limits applied to the application pods.
 The reverse is also important - if a container is overprovisioned - it has too much CPU or memory assigned to it - these resources are going to waste.
 Overprovisioning is a common issue in the containerized world, and it leads to inefficient use of resources, lack of resources for other applications that need it, and wasted money.

-    This is the action that we will be demonstrating later in this section.
+    This is the action that will be demonstrated later in this section.

 - Horizontally Scale Containers - Scale up the number of pods for a microservice